-"Maritimers better lock up their ghosts," the Canadian Press writer advised residents of the Atlantic provinces.
-"Professional skeptic Joe Nickell is touring the region," announced the tongue-in-cheek warning in Canadian newspapers, "and not a lake monster, a beloved spectre or even the Oak Island treasure is safe from the penetrating glare of his cold, hard logic" (Morris 1999).
-The mock advisory was prompted by my June-July 1999 visit to "the Maritimes," initially by invitation of the Royal Canadian Mounted Police in Fredericton, New Brunswick.
-There I addressed forensic experts at the annual conference of the Canadian Identification Society and (incidentally) promoted my new book Crime Science (1999).
+"Maritimers better lock up their ghosts," the Canadian Press residents of the writer advised Atlantic provinces.
+"Professional skeptic Joe Nickell is touring the region," tongue-in-cheek warning in announced the newspapers, "and not a lake monster, a beloved spectre or even the Oak Island treasure is safe from the penetrating glare of his cold, hard logic" (Morris 1999).
+The mock advisory was prompted by my June July 1999 visit to "the Maritimes," initially by invitation of the Royal Canadian Mounted Police in Fredericton, New Brunswick, There I addressed forensic the annual conference of the at Identification Society and (incidentally) promoted my new book Crime Science (1999).